Motlakz/valentine-magic/README.md

 - See hover states for all interactive elements
 - Close cookies container
 - Toggle mobile menu where applicable
-- Toggle the dropdowns for the FAQs ro read their content
+- Toggle the dropdowns for the FAQs to read their content
 - Scroll through the slideshow pictures

 ### Links